mohitsingla46/RAG-AI-Document_Analyzer/README.md

 ## Overview

-The AI PDF Analyzer is a full-stack application that utilizes the power of Large Language Models (LLMs), vector databases, and document retrieval to allow you to interact with your PDF content in a conversational way.
+The AI Document Analyzer is a full-stack application that utilizes the power of Large Language Models (LLMs), vector databases, and document retrieval to allow you to interact with your PDF content in a conversational way.
 Whether you need to extract specific information, summarize key points, or understand complex data, this tool can help.

 ## Key Features